Quick

 Career and Progression Opportunities

-Furthermore, you could progress to advertising, marketing, promotions, paid charity work, communications, and a range of associated careers.
-This course also carries the equivalent UCAS points as a traditional A Level and can be used to access Higher Education courses.
+Furthermore, you could progress to advertising, marketing, PR, promotions, paid charity work, communications, and a range of associated careers.
+This course also carries the equivalent UCAS points as 1.5 A levels and can be used to access Higher Education courses.

 Course Structure and Assessment